U2C9727A4/sail-shipyard/README.md

 # Shipyard
 This repository contains the "boats" for sail.

+# Requirements
+Needs `pkg` to be available and working on the host.

 # Licenses
 The repo itself is BSD 2-claude license, but some programs in the boats can use diffirent licenses, just so you know.